 Having his own restaurant has been something Noel Quintana has wanted for a long time.
 The only thing standing in his way was his wife.

-"I always wanted to open a restaurant, but she said no. She said no. She said no. She said no," Quintana said.
-"I was like, 'Okay, we've got to do this.
-I wanted to do it and she said, 'Okay, I support you now."
+"I always wanted to open a restaurant, but she said no. She said no. She said no. She said no," Quintana said, noting that she finally had a change of heart.
+"I was like, 'Okay, we've got to do this.'
+I wanted to do it and she said, 'Okay, I support you now.' "

 She is Ofelia Garcia Anchondo, 43, who grew up working in the restaurant her parents owned in Puerto Vallarta, Mexico, for 12 years.

 The restaurant they are opening is called Senor Machetes.
 It's planned for 121 E. Main St., where Francisco's Cantina was for the past seven years.
-Before Francisco's, the spot, just off the Capitol Square, was briefly home to a second location of Market Square's Mexican restaurant La Mestiza.
+The spot, just off the Capitol Square, was briefly home to a second location of Market Square's Mexican restaurant La Mestiza.

 The new restaurant is indirectly named for the weapon and tool that its signature offering -- a large quesadilla -- looks like.